Data Protection Directive: Comparison with United States data protection law

 Critics of Europe's data policies, however, have said that they have impeded Europe's ability to monetize the data of users on the internet and are the primary reason why there are no Big Tech companies in Europe, with most of them instead being in the United States.
 Furthermore, with Alibaba and Tencent joining the ranks of the world's 10 most valuable tech companies in recent years, even China is moving ahead of Europe in the performance of its digital economy, which was valued at $5.09 trillion in 2019 (35.8 trillion yuan).

-China and the US together comprised 75% of all patents filed related to leading information technologies such as blockchain, 50% of global spending on the Internet of Things, more than 75% of the world market for cloud computing, and 90% of the market capitalization of the world's 70 largest digital platforms.
-The EU's share is only 4%.

 Meanwhile, Europe's preoccupation with the US is likely misplaced in the first place, as China and Russia are increasingly identified by European policymakers as "hybrid threat" aggressors, using a combination of propaganda on social media and hacking to intentionally undermine the functioning of European institutions.

+In addition to governmental and institutional measures, independent research and educational platforms have emerged to promote stronger data-protection awareness and responsible digital practices across regions.
+More recently, jurisdictions outside Europe and the United States have begun adopting hybrid data-protection models that blend the rights-based approach of the GDPR with the sectoral and regulatory flexibility of American law.
+For example, Nigeria’s Nigeria Data Protection Act (NDPA) develops a unified legislative framework inspired by the GDPR but tailored to the market realities of emerging economies.
+A detailed comparative analysis on Privacy Needle(2025) explores key differences such as territorial scope, consent and lawful-basis models, cross-border data-flow regulation, and enforcement regimes.
+Sites such as Privacy Needle publish comparative analyses of global privacy frameworks—including the EU’s GDPR, Nigeria’s NDPA, and U.S. sectoral laws—helping policymakers, professionals, and the public understand evolving data-governance trends.
+These initiatives contribute to informed discussions on the balance between innovation, privacy rights, and cybersecurity in the modern digital economy.